Image text: "purple spots on skin featured image".

 What Causes Purple Skin on Genitals or Upper Thigh?

 Small dark purple or red spots on your genitals or your upper thigh could be a skin condition called angiokeratomas.
 Dermatologists say that these raised dark lesions are harmless but can bleed easily if scratched or damaged.
 The number of dark bumps can range from one or two to over 100.
-In older people, these dark spots tend to be a black or dark blue colour with a scaly look to them.
+In older people, these dark spots tend to be black or dark blue in colour with a scaly look to them.
 There is often a red-purple, raised rash on the legs, buttocks or elsewhere.
 This is caused by red blood cells that leak out of the damaged blood vessels.
 It is always the best policy to obtain professional medical advice.

 What Are Potential Complications of Purple Skin?